On the gonality of stable curves: Introduction

 where $\delta$ is the number of external nodes of $C$. }

-In Section \ref{sec:hurwitzscheme} we view the three constructions of admissible covers made in Section \ref{sec:gon} as morphisms of pointed Hurwitz schemes.
-A pointed Hurwitz scheme $\overline H_{k,g,\ell_1,\ldots,\ell_n}$ parametrizes $k$-sheeted admissible covers of a genus-$g$ curve $C$ together with $\ell_1+\ldots+\ell_n$ marked points of $C$ satisfying some conditions (see Section \ref{sec:hurwitzscheme} for the precise definition).
-Using a local description of $\overline H_{k,g,\ell_1,\ldots,\ell_n}$ we show that the three maps are generically injective.
-As a consequence, we can determine in Corollaries \ref{cor:phi}, \ref{cor:psi} and \ref{cor:lambda} the minimum $k$ for wich a general curve in their image is $k$-gonal.
+In Section \ref{sec:hurwitzscheme} we view four constructions of admissible covers done in Section \ref{sec:gon} as rational maps between pointed Hurwitz schemes.
+A pointed Hurwitz scheme $\overline H_{k,g,\ell_1,\ldots,\ell_n}$ parametrizes $k$-sheeted admissible covers for genus-$g$ curves $C$ together with $\ell_1+\ldots+\ell_n$ marked points on $C$ satisfying certain conditions (see Section \ref{sec:hurwitzscheme} for the precise definition).
+The four maps are shown to be generically injective in Theorem \ref{thm:geninj} and, as a consequence, we can determine their images.

-It's easy to describe the border of the Hurwitz scheme $\overline H_{k,g}$ parametrizing $k$-sheeted admissible covers $\pi\colon C\rightarrow B$ where $C$ is a stable curve of genus $g$.
-For instance, the closure $\Delta^n$ of the locus of those admissible covers such that $B$ has $n+1$ components is in the border.
-Moreover, $\Delta^n$ has codimension $n$ in $\overline H_{k,g}$ but, in general, it is not irreducible.
-We show on Theorem \ref{thm:images} that the closures of the images of the three maps of Hurwitz schemes we constructed are irreducible components of $\Delta^n$ for $n=1$ or $2$.
+It's easy to describe the boundary of the Hurwitz scheme $\overline H_{k,g}$ parametrizing $k$-sheeted admissible covers $\pi\colon C\rightarrow B$ where $C$ is a nodal curve of genus $g$.
+For instance, the closure $\Delta^n$ of the locus of those admissible covers such that $B$ has $n+1$ components is in the boundary.
+Moreover, $\Delta^n$ has pure codimension $n$ in $\overline H_{k,g}$ but, in general, it is not irreducible.
+We show in Theorem \ref{thm:images} that the closures of the images of the maps of Hurwitz schemes we constructed are irreducible components of $\Delta^n$, for some $n=1,2$.

 The results of Section \ref{sec:hurwitzscheme} are summarized in the following theorem: